 This question was on a Facebook Homeschool group:

-"I've Been toying with the idea of taking Decemebr off.
+"I've Been toying with the idea of taking December off.
 Does anyone else do this?
 I want to have FUN!
 I want to bake, sew, serve... do all the things we never seem to have time for.
 I'm scared to let go!
 Maybe we will at least do math every other day.
-Anyone else take December off?"
+Anyone else takes December off?"

-When you boil it down to the basics--whether you do: "Reading, 'Riting, and 'Rithmetic," "Reciting, Reading, and Reasoning," or "Research, Reason, Relate, and Record," approach to home school, it is not difficult to substitute Christmas themes through cultural arts, reading classic stories, writing in a Christmas Journal, and even doing Christmas math, in lieu of what you normally do.
+Whether you do: "Reading, 'Riting, and 'Rithmetic," "Reciting, Reading, and Reasoning," or "Research, Reason, Relate, and Record," approach to home school, it is not difficult to substitute Christmas themes through cultural arts, reading classic stories, writing in a Christmas journal, and even doing Christmas math, as homeschool, in lieu of what you normally do.

 If you look and think about it, there are many subjects one can hygge homeschool through Christmas!

 A Dozen Ways to Hygge Homeschool through the Christmas Season:

 Study Bible prophecy and passages about the gratitude, charity, forgiving, service, and the nativity.
 Enjoy reading and discussing these topics in December.